gnikyt/guts/README.md

 You will now be able to access Guts by visiting `/admin` in your Rails application.

+### Commands

+To see all commands available simply run `bundle exec rake -T guts`.
+It contains tasks for user creation, user deletion, changing user passwords, database seeds for install, and migration installs.

 ## Configuration

 No post-install configuration is required but if you wish to change anything see [configurations](doc/extra/configurations.md) in docs.